divyatwri/Smart-Trainer-Calendar-PowerBI/README.md

 * Delivery mode
 * Venue city

-This page helps in tracking confirmed, tentative, open and blocked schedules in a structured format.
+This page helps review confirmed, tentative, open and blocked schedules in a structured format.

-## Important Measures
+## Key Measures

-The report uses DAX measures for accurate and interactive analysis.
+The report uses DAX measures for dynamic and responsive analysis.

 Key measures include: